mysociety/fixmystreet/README.md

 reporting common street problems such as potholes and broken street lights to the appropriate authority.

-Users locate problems using a combination of address and sticking a pin in a map without worrying about the correct authority to report it to.
+Users locate problems using a combination of address and droping a pin in a map without being worried about the correct authority to report it to.
-FixMyStreet then works out the correct authority using the problem location and type and sends a report, by email or using a web service such as Open311.
+FixMyStreet then works out the correct authority using the problem location and type.
+Then it sends a report, by email or using a web service such as Open311.
-Reported problems are visible to everyone so they can see if something has already been reported and leave updates.
+Reported problems are visible to everyone so they can see if something has already been reported.
 Users can also subscribe to email or RSS alerts of problems in their area.

 It was created in 2007 by [mySociety](https://www.mysociety.org/) for reporting